 Do what you love

 Loving to run has been a huge surprise.
 I would not have predicted it while I was growing up.
 At some point, after I started to run, I started to take stock of the things that make me feel good, the things that made me feel powerful, the things that brought me peace.
 I came to running at a time of intense questions and found answers.
 Everything I need is in me.
 Running taught me that.
-I have learned that because I love it, I always want to do it, I always come back to it, and it has been a constant.
+I have learned that because I love it, even when I don’t want to do it, I always come back to it, and it has become a constant.
 Find and do what you love.